Muunraker/nipalsMCIA/README.md

 <img src="man/figures/README-call-mcia-1.png" width="100%" style="display: block; margin: auto;" />

-Here `numPCs` is the dimension of the low-dimensional embedding of the data chosen by the user.
+Here `num_PCs` is the dimension of the low-dimensional embedding of the data chosen by the user.